TL;DR

 Key Questions

-How much did the Bundesbank issue in this tender?
+How much did Germany raise through this tender?

 Source: primary